CTDdata/govtDataLab/README.md

+<h1>Lab: Working with Government Data</h1>

 Choose a pubicly available dataset from a government entity.
 Use raw data/micro data, not data that has already been summarized.
-Try to find a dataset  that's particulary interesting to you.
+Try to find a dataset  that's particulary interesting to you, and then find a column in the dataset that you want to study.

+The data should be in a .xlsx, .sas7bdat, or .csv file. (.zip data often contains these filetypes) Find the data dictionary or codebook that corresponds to your data file.
+(In rare cases, the file will contain descriptive info and no codebook is necsssary)

 Here are some sources of government data: